danrcastro/.github/.github/ISSUE_TEMPLATE/Standard-Technical-Issue.md

 ## Side Effects

 < List any and all effects that the proposed change would have outside of how it addresses the negative impact.
 These could be good or bad side effects. >

+## QA Needs

+< Indicate whether this item needs QA testing.
+For those that do, indicate any special setup or tool set the QA team might need. >